Canadian air force joins search for fugitive murder suspects in remote area

-(Reuters) - The Canadian air force has been called in to a tiny community in northern Manitoba, where the two teens suspected of three murders were thought to have been last seen, police said on Monday, as the chase entered a second week.
+(Reuters) - Canada’s air force has been called in to a tiny community in northern Manitoba, where two teens suspected of three murders were thought to have been last seen, police said on Monday, as the chase entered a second week.

 The sighting is believed to be the first one in several days of Schmegelsky and McLeod, who were first reported missing on July 19 in British Columbia, but were later described as suspects in the killing of Chynna Deese, a 24-year-old American, and her Australian boyfriend, Lucas Fowler, 23.

-Police charged McLeod and Schmegelsky last week with second-degree murder in the death of Leonard Dyck, 64, a Vancouver botany professor. [nL2N24Q1H6]
+Police charged McLeod and Schmegelsky last week with second-degree murder in the death of Leonard Dyck, 64, a Vancouver botany professor.

-The Royal Canadian Mounted Police (RCMP) said in a briefing on Monday that they could not confirm the identities of the individuals spotted near the landfill in York Landing, but are deploying significant resources to the area.
+The RCMP said in a briefing on Monday that they could not confirm the identities of the individuals spotted near a town landfill in York Landing, but are deploying significant resources to the area.

-The sighting was made near the town’s landfill by members of the Bear Clan Patrol, an Aboriginal community watch group based in Winnipeg, James Favel, executive director of the patrol, said.
+The suspected sighting was made near the landfill by members of the Bear Clan Patrol, an Aboriginal community watch group based in Winnipeg, James Favel, executive director of the patrol, said.
 Members of the Bear Clan were patrolling the area when they spotted two individuals who met the descriptions of the fugitives near the garbage dump.
 They were initially suspicious because the individuals appeared to be without a car, he said.

 “Nobody goes to the dump without a vehicle for refuge just in case bears appear, and they do quite frequently,” Favel told Reuters.